 2. Get the Area Ready

-Once you have all your gear in order, start by inspecting your area.
-Make sure that there aren’t any powerlines, structures, or animals in the area with a radius equal to the height of the tree.
+Before using a chainsaw to cut a tree down, you must ensure the area is safe.
+Start by inspecting your area and making sure that there aren’t any powerlines, structures, or animals in the area with a radius equal to the height of the tree.
 Furthermore, you should make sure that any people are twice as far away as the height of the tree you’re planning to cut down.

 3. Make the First Cut